pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 </table>

 For a convincing result, add elements to the scene:

-- Duplicate the backgrounds part and make them follow the two previous ones.
+- Add a third backgrounds part and make it follow the two previous ones.
-- Add small platforms in the background elements layer
+- Add small platforms in the background elements layer (No 1)
-- Add platforms in the middleground layer
+- Add platforms in the middleground layer (No 2)
-- Add enemies far from the camera on the right
+- Add enemies far from the camera on the right (on layer no 3)

-The result, with the editor view that I find interesting to see:
+The result:

 [![Scrolling effect][scrolling1]][scrolling1]

-For now we also see that enemies moves and shot out of the camera.
-They also never get recycled after their role is done.
+For now we also see that enemies moves and shot out of the camera: they  never get recycled after their role is done.

 But first thing first, infinite backgrounds.